You can use custom server settings to configure Mendix Runtime beyond the standard possibilities offered by Studio Pro.

 Each custom setting consists of a name and a value.
 For example, to enable persistent sessions you add a custom setting with name

 PersistentSessions and value

 true.
-For a more detailed list of settings and example values please consult the fully-documented m2ee.yaml.
+For a more detailed list of settings and example values, consult full-documented-m2ee.yaml.

 The following custom settings can be configured:

 |ApplicationRootUrl||Can be used within Java actions to get the public location of the application.
 Useful when the HOST header is not available, for example when including a URL to the application when sending e-mails from a scheduled event.||In Mendix Cloud, https://[domain].mendixcloud.com|